smehlhoff/metar-lib/README.md

 See [U.S. code groups](http://www.moratech.com/aviation/metar-class/metar-pg3.html#US) for more details.

-Do not use this library for real world navigation.
+Do not use this library for real-world navigation.

 ## Usage